Warehouse Layout & Setup Checklist

 Draw a Warehouse Layout Template

-After you’ve dreamed up what your warehouse should look like, it’s time to put your ideas to paper (or screen).
+After you’ve dreamed up what your ideal warehouse should look like, it’s time to put your ideas to paper (or screen).
 Creating a mock-up isn’t just for art class.

 Measure Your Warehouse